davorg/dmp/chapters/chapter04.md

 A lot of data munging involves the use of pattern matching.
 In fact, it’s probably fair to say that the vast majority of data munging uses pattern matching in one way or another.
-Most pattern matching in Perl is carried out using regular expressions. !!!Footnote: 1 In fact, it’s often suggested that regular expressions in Perl are overused.!!!
+Most pattern matching in Perl is carried out using regular expressions.
 It is therefore very important that you understand how to use them.
 In this chapter we take an overview of regular expressions in Perl and how they can be used in data munging, but we start with a brief look at a